shazic/learner/exampleSite/content/about/index.md

 ---
-title: "About the tutor"
+title: "About the author"
 draft: false
 layout: about
 ---

-## Tutor name
+## Authorname

 Description of work.